 Potentially winning the Global Surgical Training Challenge would be just icing on the cake, as the project will move ahead with or without the additional funding.
 It is notable that the entire initiative, launched amidst the COVID-19 pandemic, has been conducted virtually.

 “We set out to make an impact that moves beyond one patient at a time.
 How can we really help our partners overseas?
-And how can do without necessarily having to be there in person?” said Kim.
+And how we can do it without necessarily having to be there in person?” said Kim.
 “I’m completely surprised that the project has gotten this far, but one of the most exciting things about this is that we’ve been able to pave the way forward by developing a nice model of collaboration.”